Phillip-N/de-project/README.md

 ## Steps to Reproduce <a name='repro'></a>

 ### Getting Started <a name='gs'></a>
-Before you start, you need to create a two blocks on prefect, one for docker, and one for GCS.
+Before you start, you need to create two blocks on prefect, one for docker, and one for GCS.
 The docker block name needs to be updated in the docker_deploy.py file and the gcs block name needs to be updated in the write_gcs function in the ingest_flow.py module.
 You will also need to update "deft-crawler-378422" in the ingest_flow.py file to your google cloud project name, and dataset.location = "europe-west6" to whatever location your project is set to.

 ### Docker Data Ingestion <a name='ddi'></a>
 1. Save down your kaggle.json file in the same directory as the ingest_flow.py script